hrnr/ros-usarsim/uc2urdf/bin/README.txt

-readme file so that directory is created.
+File placed here so that directory exists.